FreeTAKTeam/FreeTAKHub-Installation/README.md

 }
 ```

-### Node-RED
+### FreeTAKHub Server (or Node-RED Server)

-Open a browser to
+Open a web browser to:

 ```
 http://<YOUR_IP_ADDRESS>:1880/
 ```

-# Install on DigitalOcean with Terraform and Ansible
+# Install on DigitalOcean with Terraform

-This installation method has been tested with Ubuntu 20.04.

-Other Linux distributions may work, but they have not been tested.

-## Step 1.
-Clone the FreeTAKHub-Installation Git repository

 In the console: